solitontech/software-practices-metrics-tool/server/README.md

 9. Ensure to copy and save the token value as **it won't be recoverable if lost.**

-## Optional Configurations Fields in server-config json File
+## Optional Configurations in server-config json File

 ### Advantage of using squads